dzindra/bfg-stats/README.md

 * Edit php/config.php and customize your miner address and port
 * Point your browser to index.html

+## bfgminer config file

+Currently bfgminer saves its config file to default path `$HOME/.bfgminer/bfgminer.conf` and not to the one you specified with `-c` command line option - so it is recommended to use config file at default path and not use -c flag if you want to use pool management.

+**Warning** some parameters are not saved - namely `scan-serial`.
+Keep this in mind when using this tool.

 ## License
 &copy; 2013 dzindra.
 [Licensed under the Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)